softwarewarriors/taskjeeves/README.md

             - Security testing
             - Review security/privacy requirements of our app and see if our app has fulfilled them

-### Update 6/22/2020 - 6/28/2020
+### Update 6/22/2020 - 7/3/20 RELEASE
 - Progress:
-    - Fixed errors defined by the Static Analysis tool (ESLint)

-- Pending:
     - Add regular expressions to all user input to prevent malicious entries
-    - Remove depreciated pages and references from the site
+          - Removed depreciated pages and references from the site
           - Have user agree to terms when creating account
           - Address security concerns identified in our Arachni evaluation
-    - Implement a way for the user to edit their profile
+          - Implemented a way for the user to edit their profile
-    - Implement a way for the user to change their password

 - Roles and Responsibilities:
     - [Darlene Agbayani](https://darleneagbayani.github.io/)